-Integrated Ventures would seek and then receive a Funding Loan Grant (Grant) in the amount of up to $250 million ($250,000,000) to build-out its business model over three years.
-The Fund advances $50 million (20%) initially, with additional funds up to the full $250 million amount allocated, released under a mutually agreed set of milestones reached over the course of its business development, the number of jobs created and cashflow targets.
+APVG would seek and then receive a Funding Loan Grant (Grant) in the amount of up to $350 million ($350,000,000) to build-out its various business models, including Integrated Ventures, over three years.
+The Fund advances $70 million (20%) initially, with additional funds up to the full $350 million amount allocated, released under a mutually agreed set of milestones reached over the course of its business development, the number of jobs created and cashflow targets.

-Integrated Ventures would not incur any debt-related interest or similar funding costs.
-Instead, at some point, they begin to establish an ongoing cashflow and profits (estimated to be within year two of its initial operations).
-Under the IDEA Program terms and conditions, Integrated Ventures agrees to provide twenty percent (20%) of its pre-tax profit back to the Fund, until the Fund has received twice the value of total funds provided.
+APVG would not incur any debt-related interest or similar funding costs.
+Instead, at some point, as we begin to establish an ongoing cashflow and profits (estimated to be within year two of its initial operations).
+Under the program terms and conditions, APVG agrees to provide twenty percent (20%) of its combined venture pre-tax profit back to the Fund, until the Fund has received all principal and an additional 50% of total funds provided.

-In the case of Integrated Ventures, assuming the full $250 million is provided, $500 million would be returned to the Fund for repurposing.
+In the case of APVG, assuming the full $350 million is provided, $525 million would be returned to the Fund for repurposing.
 This makes the Fund self-funding long-term, as the original capital plus additional dollars can be recycled back into the economy by funding new impact-driven ventures.

 The net effect is that taxpayers will have helped build a long-term jobs creation structure to drive new purpose-driven ventures that can benefit the population collectively at little to no added taxpayer cost.
-The net effect for Entrepreneurs who lack the collateral to borrow capital needed from Bankers is overcome, as is the need to give up substantial equity to obtain VC funding.
+The net effect for Entrepreneurs, who often lack the collateral to borrow the capital needed from Bankers, get the funding they need, or no longer need to give up substantial equity stakes in their projects to obtain VC funding.

-Although costly over the term, it is less costly over giving up equity at early stage venture valuations.
+Although costly over the term, it is less costly than giving up equity in its early stage venture valuations.

-The Partnership structure allows Integrated Ventures management teams to fully drive the business and marketing strategies as the combined vision deems necessary, without the ongoing pressure from a traditional outside profit or bottom-line perspective.
+The Partnership structure allows APVG management teams to fully drive their business and marketing strategies as the combined vision deems necessary, without the ongoing pressure from a traditional outside profit or bottom-line motivated perspective.

-In addition, it allows Integrated Ventures to take full advantage of cash discounts paid for land and equipment, provides the capital to retain and compensate the experienced talent necessary to build its management teams.
-In light of the devastating impact of CoVid on business and over 40 million job losses - the timing is perfect for an IDEA Program.
+In addition, it allows APVG to take full advantage of cash discounts paid for land and equipment, provides the capital to retain and compensate the experienced talent necessary to build management teams.
+In light of the devastating impact of CoVid on business and over 40 million job losses - the timing is perfect for this type of program.

-From a purely political advantage, the IDEA Program offers any Politician of either party a means to showcase their support of entrepreneurs and job creation by empowering U.S.-based socially focused, impact-driven or purpose-driven entrepreneurs of tomorrow to help Make America Great Again.
+From a purely political advantage, the ACT program offers any Politician of either party a means to showcase their support of entrepreneurs.
+For job creation by empowering U.S.-based socially focused, impact-driven or purpose-driven entrepreneurs of tomorrow to help Make America Great Again.

-Integrated Ventures is “Shovel Ready” to get this program launched as its first viable funding candidate and stands ready to help design and build the IDEA Program as its founding member.
-Our ventures alone are projected to create over 40,000 new jobs within the first 10 years, and the only thing standing in the way is access to funding.
+become the first viable funding candidate.
+APVG stands ready to help design and build the ACT program as its founding member, with its ventures alone projected to create over 40,000 new jobs within the first 10 years.
+The only thing standing in the way is access to funding.

-We have circulated a summary overview of our IDEA Program proposal to various sources within and outside of government agencies starting in late June.
-We sincerely hope the Trump Administration will consider taking a serious look at offering it as one of the many tools needed to rebuild American small businesses and create much needed jobs.
+In late June we circulated a summary overview of our ACT program to parties in Washington to various sources within and outside of government agencies.
+The feedback was positive and we sincerely hope the Trump Administration will consider taking a serious look at offering it as one of the many tools needed to rebuild American small businesses and create much needed jobs.